dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 ## The Business Insight

-### 72% of Revenue in Silver Is a Pricing Story, Not a Segmentation Problem
+### Most of the Revenue Lives in One Tier Because the Price Points Are Too Close

 The most interesting finding here is that 72% of total revenue sits in Silver.
 That looks like a segmentation failure until you understand the product.